promixis/GirderIOSketch/README.md

 -----
 All but the serial ports can be configured as input/outputs by using the serial protocol.
 Events are generated when a level changes.

+Inside Girder enable the Simple Transport plugin and press the "Import from Web..." button.
+There find the "Promixis/GirderIOSketch" template.
+Download and enable it for your correct comport.
+Events should now come in when you pull one of the inputs down to ground.

 Protocol
 --------